 A 45° Faraday rotator is coupled with a 45° crystal quartz rotator to produce a combined 90° rotation on the output.
 The wavelength dependences of the two rotator materials work together to produce a flat-top isolation profile.
-The isolator does not require any tuning or adjustment for mechanically stable in this position.
-Attempting to reinsert the isolator at this point may cause misalignment.
+The isolator does not require any tuning or adjustment for operation within the designated design bandwidth.